 This is a welcome change for participants as the workshop format shifts from discussion to group work.

 The procedure is as follows:

 - Briefing on the common good balance sheet and explanation of the categories

-- Common good assessment Quick test in groups of 2-3 with evaluation of the status quo and improvement measures
+- Common good assessment quick test in groups of 2 to 3 with assessment of the status quo and improvement measures

 - Short presentation of the results in the group

 As additional support for the group work, there was the common good balance sheet of an agency, which could create a very concise overview.
 For the details there was also the workbook of the common good balance.